prescottprue/react-redux-firebase/README.md

 Be aware of changes when using a version that is not tagged `@latest`.
 Please report any issues you encounter, and try to keep an eye on the [releases page](https://github.com/prescottprue/react-redux-firebase/releases) for updates.

+**Current Progress**
+Pending a few more small things v2.0.0 is now ready for the release Candidate stage (PRs in the coming days)!
+That means that in intended target for v2.0.0 to reach `@latest` before the end of the year!

 ## Use

 **Note:** If you are just starting a new project, you may want to use [`v2.0.0`](http://docs.react-redux-firebase.com/history/v2.0.0/#use) since it has an even easier syntax.
 For clarity on the transition, view the [`v1` -> `v2` migration guide](http://docs.react-redux-firebase.com/history/v2.0.0/docs/v2-migration-guide.html)